Can You Get Chlamydia From Oral Sex?

 Can you get chlamydia from giving head?
 We receive a lot of questions like this from our customers.
-When it comes to chlamydia, people are straight-up confused.
+When it comes to chlamydia, many people are straight-up confused.
 That makes sense, as sexually transmitted infections (STIs) can be complicated.
-Today, let’s tackle some big questions about oral sex.
+Today, let’s tackle some big questions about chlamydia and oral sex.

 Oral Sex: Can You Get Chlamydia from Giving Head?

 Before we get into the nitty-gritty of oral sex, let’s talk about the STI called chlamydia. this infection is caused by the bacteria known as chlamydia trachomatis.
 According to the Centers for Disease Control and Prevention, there were 1.7 million chlamydia infections reported in the United States in 2017 alone.
 If you think that sounds like a lot, you’d be right!
 Chlamydia is one of the most common sexually transmitted infections in the country.